Modular Construction Can Ease Budgets, Timelines

 We live in unprecedented times.
 Decades of complex market cycles combined with recent world events such as COVID-19, political volatility, the labor shortage and disruptions in our global supply chain are creating a challenging landscape for affordable and market-rate multifamily investors, developers and designers.

-With these obstacles also come opportunities to innovate and effect meaningful change.
+With these obstacles also come opportunities to innovate and affect meaningful change.
 The key will be identifying and pursuing solution-oriented pathways that will likely fall outside the scope of the status quo.

 As architects and designers, we recognize our critical role — alongside developers, owners, policymakers and other stakeholders — in finding and building upon many of these solutions to ultimately deliver much-needed quality housing with more affordable options.